Whirlsplash/LibreWorlds-wiki/Priority.md

 This is a rough count of how many worlds in the default Worlds 1920 install use each listed type of Explicit Object.
-There are some observed oddities in the data which warrant some investigation (such as too few WObjects).
+There are some observed oddities in the data which warrant some investigation.

 List generated via: ``strings `find -name "*.world"` | grep "NET.worlds.scape." | sort | uniq -c | sort -nr`` and the data fixed up.